LizzieeLovett/classic-cakes/README.md

 5. As an interested client, I want to understand how to fill out the lessons form so that I can book in with the owner.
 6. As an interested client, I want to understand how to fill out the contact form with as much detail as I want to give about my order.
 7. As a returning visitor to the website, I want to easily navigate to the contact page to put details of a new request in.

 ##### Wireframe mockups:

+### **Scope**

+Based on the simple customer and business goals of Classic Cakes, the scope of the project and the features available needed to be fairly narrow so as not to overcomplicate and confuse the user.

+#### Initial Feature Plan

+* Gallery of **images** to convey the quality of work to the user.
+* **Compelling copy** introducing the more novel idea of cake making lessons to the user.
+* A contact form allowing the user to provide detailed descriptions of their request.

 ## Features